tanaikech/ToolsForMCPServer/README.md

 # Current tools

-In the current stage (July 10, 2025), the following 33 tools are provided by [ToolsForMCPServer](https://github.com/tanaikech/ToolsForMCPServer) for the MCP server.
+In the current stage (July 11, 2025), the following 34 tools are provided by [ToolsForMCPServer](https://github.com/tanaikech/ToolsForMCPServer) for the MCP server.

 * `get_exchange_rate(currency_date, currency_from, currency_to)`: Gets the current exchange rate between two currencies for a given date.
+* `get_current_weather(latitude, longitude, timezone)`: Gets the current weather for latitude, longitude, and timezone.
-* `get_current_weather(date, latitude, longitude, timezone)`: Gets the weather for a specified date, latitude, longitude, and timezone.
+* `get_specific_date_weather(date, latitude, longitude, timezone)`: Gets the weather for a specified date, latitude, longitude, and timezone.
 * `get_current_date_time(timezone)`: Returns the current date and time for a given timezone.
 * `search_schedule_on_Google_Calendar(end, start, search)`: Searches for schedules and events on Google Calendar within a date range, with an optional search string.
 * `create_schedule_to_Google_Calendar(description, endDatetime, startDatetime, title)`: Creates an event (schedule) on Google Calendar with a title, description, start, and end datetime.